Henry Ritchie: Retirement and the Victoria Cross

 Ten were honoured for their role in the operation, seven receiving Distinguished Service Medals, two the Conspicuous Gallantry Medal and one, the grievously wounded Ritchie, the Victoria Cross.
 Ritchie had not initially been recommended for this award; the recommendation being submitted at a later date by an unidentified figure in the Admiralty.
 Snelling speculates that the Admiralty's change of heart was possibly a morale-boosting measure, although Ritchie's courage during the action was never called into question.
 The shrapnel and bullet wounds he sustained in the raid were extensive, including injuries to his forehead, left thumb, left arm (twice), right arm, right hip and a badly broken right leg after being hit by two large-calibre machine gun bullets.

 Ritchie spent six weeks in hospital in Zanzibar before he was considered well enough to be transported home.
 In England he recovered during the spring of 1915 at Plymouth Hospital, with his family present.
 Although judged fit in late February, Ritchie was assigned light duties and was not returned to Goliath; a disappointment which proved fortunate for him when she was sunk off the Dardanelles in May 1915 by the Turkish destroyer Muavenet with the loss of five hundred lives.
 His Victoria Cross was presented by King George V at Buckingham Palace in April 1915.
 Promoted acting captain, he retired in 1917 having been deemed unfit for further service as a legacy of the wounds he had received.

 Following his retirement Ritchie settled with his family back in his home city of Edinburgh, and lived a quiet and uneventful retirement.
 He was not involved in any official capacity during the Second World War, and died at his home in 1958.
 Ritchie was cremated at Warriston.
-There are no memorials or headstones dedicated to him today, and his Victoria Cross is not on public display.

 Memorial outside birthplace, 1 Melville Crescent, Edinburgh.